Larook/DRL_LUDO/test/progress.md

         240 for state s, 2 for actions

 What can we see from the analysis of losses?
-It seems unstable, but need to check for many more epochs
+It seems unstable, but need to check for many more epochs -> more epochs still not winning

     TODO:
     - clean the code